High school (grades 9-12) · Coral Springs, FL

 What is the Resource Investment Index for Coral Glades High School?

-Coral Glades High School has a Resource Investment Index of 44/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Coral Glades High School has a Resource Investment Index of 44/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page